 - 1 state attempted to ban abortion at 18 weeks LMP.

 - 1 state attempted to ban abortion at 20 weeks LMP (18 weeks postfertilization in state law).

 - 1 state attempted to ban abortion at 22 weeks LMP (20 weeks postfertilization in state law).

 - 43 states prohibit some abortions after a certain point in pregnancy.

-- 17 states impose prohibitions at fetal viability.
+- 20 states impose a ban at viability.

 - United States: Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, District of Columbia, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin, Wyoming